How does the Iceland Bonus Card work in 2026?

 A smartphone screen displays a digital bonus card app with the text "Pay with your savings" and "Scan the app at the till" on a red background.

 So, how does this work?
 Visit our site, search for Iceland, then click the ‘get cashback button’ to shop at Iceland.
 Our cookies will track your referral, and once you’ve finished shopping and placed your order, you’ll get cashback in your account.
-If our cashback rate is 10% and your Iceland shop comes to £40, you’ll get £4 – for free.
+If our cashback rate is 17% and your Iceland shop comes to £40, you’ll get £6.80 – for free (plus free delivery).

 🎁 Get £15 cashback